melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 The aim here is to evaluate the quality of the short data.
 If the quality is poor, then adjustments can be made - eg trimming the short reads, or adjusting your expectations of the final outcome!

 1. **Analyse the quality of the reads in the FASTQ file.**
-    * From the left hand tool panel in Galaxy, under *NGS ANALYSIS*, select *NGS: QC and manipulation -> FASTQC*
+    * From the left hand tool panel in Galaxy, under *NGS ANALYSIS*, select *NGS: QC and manipulation -> FastQC*
     * Select one of the FASTQ files as input and *Execute* the tool.
     * When the tool finishes running, you should have an HTML file in your History.
 Click on the eye icon to view the various quality metrics.